 - CoSchedule: As an intuitive marketing project management tool, CoSchedule can simplify your web design process and streamline your team’s workflow.
 It offers many features in one place like setting tasks, deadlines, visualizing project progress and more.
 Its pricing begins at $20/month.

-- Teamwork: It is a cloud-based project management solution that has all the features that you might need to successfully run your project.
-From task lists and the website development process.
+- Teamwork: It is a cloud-based project management solution that has all the features that you might need to successfully run your website development process.
 Teamwork has a free version and three paid options starting at $11.25 per use, per month.

 - ProofHub: It is an online project management app that has a clear interface.
 The tool has integrated chat, workflows and boards, project discussions reports and more.
 It is available for both iOS and Android and starts at $50/month.